Order Code: B301MSDS sheet

 |Molecular weight||168.30 g/mol|

-3-Hexylthiophene is the intermediate for the synthesis of poly(3-hexylthiophene), referred as P3HT, which is, to date, the most studied polymer for polymer solar cells.
-The efficiency of a P3HT/PCBM solar cell is typically 4-5 %, but with new fullerene materials developed to closely match the energy levels of P3HT (HOMO 5.0 eV, LUMO 3.0 eV), device performance have pushed to 6.5% .
+3-Hexylthiophene is the intermediate for the synthesis of poly(3-hexylthiophene), referred as P3HT.
+To date, it is the most studied polymer for polymer solar cells.
+The efficiency of a P3HT/PCBM solar cell is typically 4-5 %, but with new fullerene materials developed to closely match the energy levels of P3HT (HOMO 5.0 eV, LUMO 3.0 eV), device performances have been pushed to 6.5% .

 The synthesis of P3HT is relatively easy and short, only a 3-4 step synthesis is required [2, 3, 4].
-The challenge of P3HT is that it only absorbs a narrow band of solar spectrum hence the room to improve its performance efficiency is quite limited.
+The challenge of P3HT is that it only absorbs a narrow band of solar spectrum, so it has little room for improvement in terms of performance efficiency.

 Literature and Reviews

 - 6.5% Efficiency of Polymer Solar Cells Based on poly(3‐hexylthiophene) and Indene‐C60 Bisadduct by Device Optimization, G. Zhao et al., Adv.
 Mater., 22, 4355–4358 (2010).

 - Regiocontrolled Synthesis of Poly(3-alkylthiophenes) Mediated by Rieke Zinc: Their Characterization and Solid-State Properties, Chen et. al., J. Am.
 Chem.
 Soc., 117 (1), pp 233–244 (1995).

 - A Simple Method to Prepare Head-to-Tail Coupled, Regioregular Poly(3-alkylthiophenes) Using Grignard Metathesis., R. S. Loewe et al., Adv.
 Mater., 11: 250–253 (1999)